On the space of subgroups of Baumslag-Solitar groups II: High transitivity: Introduction

 Theorem \ref{th-intro: HT generic in Ph= 1 and oo} was implicitly proved in \cite[Theorem~4.4]{fima_characterization_HT_2022} in the case $\PK_{\infty}(\BSo(m,n))$ for \(\abs{m}\neq\abs{n}\).
 We adapt these techniques and develop a unified framework (see in particular Lemma \ref{lem: leaving the seed uniformly}) towards establishing high transitivity or high topological transitivity.
 This framework is based on pre-actions and their maximal forest saturations, as in our first paper \cite{CGLMS-22}.
 A notable difference is that we often have to stay at the level of pre-actions instead of working with the more flexible \((m,n)\)-graphs.
 We clarify the definition of maximal forest saturations by showing that each pre-action admits a \emph{unique} maximal forest saturation (this result is a special case of Theorem \ref{thm: forest saturation ruled}).
 We also identify precisely the corresponding stabilizer subgroup (see Corollary \ref{cor: maximal forest sat stabilizer}).

-We would also like to highlight the work of Sasha Bontemps \cite{Bontemps-pkGBS}, who extended the main results of \cite{CGLMS-22} to Generalized Baumslag-Solitar groups in a work which should appear on the arXiv very soon.
+We would also like to highlight the work of Sasha Bontemps \cite{Bontemps-pkGBS}, who extended the main results of \cite{CGLMS-22} to Generalized Baumslag-Solitar groups.
 She discovered the right notion of phenotype in this wider context and obtained a description analogous to ours of the perfect kernel.
 Her phenotype yields a decomposition of the perfect kernel into invariant pieces where she shows the action is highly topologically transitive, thus obtaining a natural generalization of Theorem~\ref{th-intro: htt}.

 Let us finally mention a result of independent interest that relates high transitivity to its topological counterpart: \begin{theoremintro}[HT + TT $\implies$ HTT, Theorem~\ref{thm: HT + TT implies HTT}] For any countable group $\Gamma$, if $\mathcal P\subseteq \Sub(\Gamma)$ is a $\Gamma$-invariant $G_\delta$ subset such that \begin{enumerate}[label=(\arabic*)] \item $\mathcal{HT}(\Gamma) \cap \mathcal P$ is dense in $\mathcal P$, and \item the $\Gamma$-action on $\mathcal P$ is topologically transitive, \end{enumerate} then the $\Gamma$-action on $\mathcal P$ is highly topologically transitive. \end{theoremintro}